 But when comparing this device to other 3D printers aimed at novices for our Polaroid PlaySmart 3D printer preview, Polaroid’s offering is relatively expensive.
 The Monoprice Voxel, for example, can produce prints that are nearly as good while costing $200 less.

-While it’s at the high-end of the pricing spectrum for entry-level 3D printers, approaching the four-figure cost of the LulzBot Mini 2, you’re still getting a high-quality device for your money.
-It’s a very good pick for home users who want to get started with 3D printing and want the very best prints, regardless of how much they have to pay upfront.
+Even at its regular price, though, you're getting a high-quality device for your money with the Polaroid PlaySmart 3D printer.
+And if that price drops below $599, then it becomes a very good deal indeed.
+Even when not on sale, though, the Polaroid PlaySmart 3D printer is a very good pick for home users who want to get started with 3D printing and want the very best prints, regardless of how much they have to pay upfront.